bofei5675/KGs_inferences/README.md

 # Inference Project
+**Introduction** : This repo is for the final project of NYU DS-1005 Inference and Representations for Bofei Zhang, Yunan Hu, Kaitai Zhang.
+We adopt Knowledge Base Attention Network (KBAT) on a novel knowledge graph completion task, Drug-Drug Interaction task.

+## Pre-processing
 The folder `inferences` contains code that can processed drugbank data and prepared the training, testing data for KBAT training and evaluation.
 You can run this based on the following order:
 ```python
 # make sure you have the original dataset from here https://www.drugbank.ca/releases/latest